Which Vibe Channel Should I Use?

 Quote

-“I want Vibe content visible inside our intranet or internal tools.”
+“I want content embedded into our internal tools.”

 High-impact visibility